rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 ## Strings Support<a name="string_support"></a>

-One of the more significant changes in `libcudf++` is the addition of native support for columns of strings.
-Previously, string support in libcudf was accomplished via the `NVCategory` class.
-See the [NVCategory](#nvcategory_changes) section for more detail.
-This class will no longer exist in `libcudf++`, but a replacement "dictionary" column type is planned for the future to replace the functionality of NVCategory.

-All libcudf functions will now need to be able to operate on a column of string elements directly.
-This poses a set of unique challenges, as unlike all previous libcudf types, the elements in a string column are variable width.
 In order to represent variable width strings, libcudf uses a *compound* column (i.e., column with children).
 The parent column's type is `STRING` and contains no data, but contains the count of the number of strings and the bitmask representing the validity of each string element.
 The parent has two children.